gobrianyu/android_food_finder_uw/README.md

 This app serves more as a portal to browse locations before redirecting you elsewhere to refine your plans.

-A brainstorm sketch can be found under `assets/` folder titled `food_finder_sketch.jpg`.
+A brainstorm sketch can be found under `assets/food_finder_sketch.jpg`.

 <img src="./assets/ios_food_finder.png" alt="Screenshot of app's main page" width="200"/>

-*All venue images are taken from their respective websites, listed in `venues.json`.*
+*All venue images are taken from their respective websites, listed in `assets/venues.json`.*

 ## Resources Used